adrian-valente/hippollm/README.md

 Additional scripts to interact with a database directly (notably visually) will soon be added.

 ## Experiments
 For the moment I have experimented with adding titles and abstracts from wikipedia-en as entities, in particular a subset of approximately 1.5M most visited articles (selected as those mentioned in a pageviews dump of a single day).
-The database with those entities added can be created with the script bootstrap_wikipedia.py, for example:
+The database with those entities added can be created with the script bootstrap_wikipedia.py, and it should take about 6 hours to embed all of them with a consumer GPU, with the command for example:
 ```
 python boostrap_wikipedia.py --db_loc wikidb --dump_loc tmp
 ```